Eugllena/mosaicPlot/README.md

 # mosaicPlot
-R project of GSOC2006 by Yongfa Chen
+Tests for GSoC2006 R project by Yongfa Chen